- Client: British Land

 From the outset, the brief was to demolish half of the old building whilst keeping the remaining other half intact.
 We then began construction of a new steel frame, added three new floors, a dramatic atrium and feature staircase, to totally transform the building.
 This created 520,0002 feet of new office and 80,0002 feet of retail space, including a ninth-floor roof restaurant with a panoramic view to St Pauls.

 This tremendously challenging project was built over the main access to one of London’s busiest stations, which sees around 180,000 people walking through and around the site every day.
 It was immediately adjacent to three major transport hubs: Crossrail, Network Rail and a TFL bus station.
 Multiple retail outlets were retained within the station shopping mall and under the existing building coupled with numerous restaurants in the adjacent Broadgate Circle.
-A single disruption or incident would cause a significant impact to British Lands’ tenants and a loss of customer advocacy.
+A single disruption or incident would cause a significant impact to British Land's tenants and a loss of customer advocacy.
 The project team had to manage these third-party relationships and challenges with meticulous planning, whilst engaging in communications that emphasised the need for building trusting relationships throughout the project.
 The complexities that 100 Liverpool Street presented tested the team, and resulted in standards of technical excellence that were evident across every aspect of the project.

-Project Summary
+Project summary

 Safely working above and around one of London's busiest stations

-As the existing structural columns passed through the Network Rail retained retail units (including the large Boots store) and the foundations were in the under croft below, we had to adapt and strengthen the existing columns to receive the loads from the new structural frame above.
+As the existing structural columns passed through the Network Rail retained retail units (including the large Boots store) and the foundations were in the undercroft below, we had to adapt and strengthen the existing columns to receive the loads from the new structural frame above.
 This meant retaining steel stubs to the columns above the roof of these retail units to splice on the new structural steel columns and in some areas strengthening the columns within the actual retail units below.
 This work had to be carried out at night, after store and station closure, under the watchful eye of Network Rail to ensure the stores were ready for trading again the next day.
 This night working continued throughout the duration of the project as we eventually resurfaced the floor of the station entrance mall carrying out multiple pedestrian diversions in conjunction with the Network Rail Team.

 Broadgate Circle is a prominent public space that adjoins 100 Liverpool Street and provides a destination indoor/outdoor eating experience with several restaurants operating throughout the day and until late evening.
-To maintain the visual amenity and the ambience whilst demolition and construction proceeded, we erected a 150 foot long five storeys high ‘wrap’ designed with a sunrise image on the exterior face.
-Due to the large surface area of the wrap, acting like a sail, a substantial independent temporary structure was required, tied back to the existing building.
+To maintain the visual amenity and the ambience whilst demolition and construction proceeded, we erected a 150 foot long five-storey high ‘wrap’ designed with a sunrise image on the exterior face.
+Due to the large surface area of the wrap acting like a sail, a substantial independent temporary structure was required, tied back to the existing building.

 The design of this temporary structure, coupled with circa 350 tonnes of temporary steel bracing to support the existing building and four tower cranes, showcased McAlpine Design Group’s technical prowess in dealing with complex structural matters and logistical challenges.
 The wrap certainly became a focal point for the visiting public using the Broadgate Circle and maintained British Land’s brief for retaining customer advocacy for their tenants.